HL7/fhir-us-ph-library/input/pagecontent/artifact-overview.md

 #### Profiles: Architecture

-The set of Profiles: Architecture is composed of profiles that are related to how data is defined and exchanged.
+Profiles that are related to how data is defined and exchanged.
 These profiles support representation and use of metadata to support consistent content lifecycle management.

   * [US Public Health Content Bundle](StructureDefinition-us-ph-content-bundle.html)
   * [US Public Health Document Bundle](StructureDefinition-us-ph-document-bundle.html)